-- (1) Option vests as to 25% of the total shares subject to the option on the first anniversary of the vesting commencement date, and as to 6.25% of the shares subject to the option upon each consecutive three months of service during the three-year period thereafter, subject to the holder's continued employment with us through the applicable vesting date and potential accelerated vesting as described in the section titled "Employment Agreements." - (2) Option vests as to 25% of the total shares subject to the option on the first anniversary of the vesting commencement date, and as to 6.25% of the shares subject to the option on the last day of each calendar quarter during the three-year period thereafter, subject to the holder's continued employment with us through the applicable vesting date and potential accelerated vesting as described in the section titled "Employment Agreements." - (3) The restricted stock unit award vests in full on June 15, 2022, subject to the holder's continued employment with us through the applicable vesting date and potential accelerated vesting as described in the section titled "Employment Agreements." - (4) The restricted stock unit award vests (i) as to 50% of the restricted stock units, on the date that the Administrator determines that the BLA Acceptance has occurred on or prior to December 31, 2022, and (ii) as to the remaining 50% of such restricted stock units on the date that the Administrator determines that the BLA Approval has occurred on or prior to December 31, 2023. - (5) Option vests (i) as to 50% of the Option, upon the filing of the BLA for SER-109 with the FDA, and (ii) as to the remaining 50% of such Option, upon the FDA's approval of SER-109.
+- (1) Option vests as to 25% of the total shares subject to the option on the first anniversary of the vesting commencement date, and as to 6.25% of the shares subject to the option upon each consecutive three months of service during the three-year period thereafter, subject to the holder's continued employment with us through the applicable vesting date and potential accelerated vesting as described in the section titled "Employment Agreements." - (2) Option vests as to 25% of the total shares subject to the option on the first anniversary of the vesting commencement date, and as to 6.25% of the shares subject to the option on the last day of each calendar quarter during the three-year period thereafter, subject to the holder's continued employment with us through the applicable vesting date and potential accelerated vesting as described in the section titled "Employment Agreements." - (3) The restricted stock unit award vests on the date that the Administrator determines that the BLA for SER-109 has been approved by the FDA on or prior to December 31, 2023 - (4) Option vests (i) as to 50% of the Option, upon the filing of the BLA for SER-109 with the FDA, and (ii) as to the remaining 50% of such Option, upon the FDA's approval of SER-109.